TobikoData/sqlmesh/docs/concepts/models/overview.md

 - Dialect defines the SQL dialect of the file.
 By default, this uses the dialect of the SQLMesh `sqlmesh.core.config`.

 ### owner
 - Owner specifies who the main point of contact is for this particular model.
-It is an important field for organizations that may have many data collaborators.
+It is an important field for organizations that have many data collaborators.

 ### start
 - Start is used to determine the earliest time needed to process the model.
-It can be an absolute date/time (2022-01-01) or a relative one (`1 year ago`).
+It can be an absolute date/time (`2022-01-01`), or a relative one (`1 year ago`).

 ### cron
 - Cron is used to schedule your model to process or refresh at a certain interval.
-It uses [croniter](https://github.com/kiorky/croniter) under the hood so expressions like `@daily` can be used.
+It uses [croniter](https://github.com/kiorky/croniter) under the hood, so expressions such as `@daily` can be used.
 A model's `IntervalUnit` is determined implicity by the cron expression.

 ### batch_size
 - Batch size is used to optimize backfilling incremental data.
 It determines the maximum number of intervals to run in a single job.
-For example, if a model specifies a cron of @hourly and a batch_size of 12, when backfilling 3 days of data, the scheduler will spawn 6 jobs.
+For example, if a model specifies a cron of `@hourly` and a batch_size of `12`, when backfilling 3 days of data, the scheduler will spawn 6 jobs.

 ### storage_format
-- Storage format is an optional property for engines such as Spark/Hive that support various storage formats like `parquet` and `orc`.
+- Storage format is an optional property for engines such as Spark or Hive that support storage formats such as  `parquet` and `orc`.

 ### time_column
 - Time column is a required property for incremental models.
 It is used to determine which records to overwrite when doing an incremental insert.
-Engines that support partitioning like Spark and Hive also use it as the partition key.
-Additional partition key columns can be specified with the partitioned_by property below.
+Engines that support partitioning such as Spark and Hive also use it as the partition key.
+Additional partition key columns can be specified with the `partitioned_by` property below.
 Time column can have an optional format string.
 The format should be in the dialect of the model.

 ### partitioned_by
-- Partition by is an optional property for engines like Spark/Hive that support partitioning.
+- Partition by is an optional property for engines such as Spark or Hive that support partitioning.
 Use this to add additional columns to the time column partition key.
 Models can also have descriptions associated with them in the form of comments, such as in the following example:

 ```sql linenums="1"
 /* Customer revenue computed and stored daily. */